-While talking about bridges, how we can forget Akashi Kaikyo Bridge.
+While talking about bridges, how can we forget Akashi Kaikyo Bridge.
 It is known as the strongest and longest suspension bridge in the world with a length of 12,831 feet.
 This bridge is also called ‘Pearl Bridge’.
 Akashi Kaikyo Bridge is located in Japan and serves as a link between the city of Kobe and Iwaya.
 This four miles wide bridge has six lanes.
 The construction of this bridge started in 1988 and took 10 years to complete.

 Quick Facts: –

-- On an average, about 25,000 cars pass on it every day.
+- On average, about 25,000 cars pass on it every day.